The structure group for quasi-linear equations via universal enveloping algebras: The Lie algebra structure

+Passing from the polynomial space $\R[\z_k,\z_\n]$ to the formal power series space $\mathbb{R}[[\z_k,\z_{\bf n}]]$ serves us well in the actual application, cf. \cite{LOTT,LO}, where we think of (\ref{ao20bis}) as coordinates on the manifold of all solutions $u$.
+As a consequence, the general solution $u$ can be seen as a function of the variables $\mathsf{z}_k,\mathsf{z}_{\bf n}$ (with values in the space of functions of $x$), or rather as a formal power series in these variables, described by its coefficients $\Pi_\beta$ indexed by our multi-indices $\beta$.
+Formally, $\Pi_\beta$ is, up to the combinatorial factor $\beta!$, a partial derivative of the general solution $u$ w.~r.~t.~the above variables.
+By Leibniz' rule, \eqref{as34} gives rise to the following family of linear equations indexed by $\beta$:

-Hence the rigorously\footnote{Here, we think of a smoothed-out noise so that the model is not a distribution but actually a smooth function in $x$.} defined model is naturally indexed by multi-indices $\beta$ and thus gives rise to the formal power series $\Pi(x)\in\mathbb{R}[[\z_k,\z_{\bf n}]]$.
+It turns out that this $\{\Pi_\beta\}_\beta$ can be inductively rigorously constructed\footnote{Here, we think of a smoothed-out noise so that the model is not a distribution but actually a smooth function in $x$.}, and thus naturally gives rise to the formal power series $\Pi(x)\in\mathbb{R}[[\z_k,\z_{\bf n}]]$.
 In particular, the algebra structure of $\mathbb{R}[[\z_k,\z_{\bf n}]]$, which will contain the dual $\mathsf{T}^*$ of the abstract model space $\mathsf{T}$, is inherent to our approach.
 This dual perspective is consistent with the definition of the model as a distribution with values in $\mathsf{T}^*$ \cite[Definition 3.3]{Hairer}.

+In the solution theory of regularity structures, one considers truncations of this formal power series as approximations of the actual solution; such truncations, in turn, shall be seen as (coherent) modelled distributions, in the language of \cite{Hairer14,BCCH19}, after the application of the model\footnote{ We invite the reader to check \cite{OSSW}, where these objects are used to obtain a priori bounds for \eqref{as34}.} $\Pi$.